 There is also a trend among city electric bike manufacturers that involves adding advanced features to make city navigation easier to handle in the form of GPS and other nifty tech features.
 Any kind of extra feature like this will definitely influence the price one way or another.

-Urban riding safety
+City e-bike urban riding safety

 Safety is always the top priority of any e-bike rider but it can be argued that security in urban roads stands on its own pedestal.
 This is, for example, why most city e-bikes make sure their brakes are stronger (hence the use of powerful hydraulic disc brakes) and more resilient to consistent use.

 A few even integrate regenerative braking to slow down the depreciation of the brake pads.
 The same goes for brighter brake lights, LED lights, and in ensuring better comfort and handling.